yvolynets-mlnx/SONiC/doc/pfc_asym/PFC_Asymmetric_HLD.md

   - Start ARP responder
   - Limit maximum bandwith rate on the destination port by setting "1" into SAI port attribute SAI_PORT_ATTR_QOS_SCHEDULER_PROFILE_ID

-- As SAI attributes stores PFC values like a bit vector, calculate bitmask for each PFC mode according to configured "lossless" priorities:
+- As SAI attributes stores PFC values like a bit vector, calculate bitmask for each PFC mode according to configured "lossless" priorities to have possibility to check that asymmetric PFC configuration for RX and TX queues was applied correctly for configured PFC mode:
   - Calculate bitmask for the PFC value
   - Calculate bitmask for the asymmetric PFC Tx value
   - Calculate bitmask for the asymmetric PFC Rx value